matthias-prangl/hsro-inf-kp.github.io/PITCHME.md

 # Memory Safety

 +++
+- Rust provides memory safety without the need for a garbage collector.
 - The system is designed to be memory safe, and it does not permit null pointers, dangling pointers, or data races in safe code.
 - Rust core library provides an option type, which can be used to test if a pointer has Some value or None
 - Rust also introduces additional syntax to manage lifetimes, and the compiler reasons about these through its borrow checker.
 ---

 # Ownership
++++
+- Variable bindings (let) have a property in Rust: they have ownership of what they are bound to
+- When a binding goes out of scope, Rust will free the bound resources
+- Happens deterministically at the end of the scope
+- The ownership system is a prime example of a zero-cost abstraction.
+- Things will be done at compile time, no losses at runtime

++++
+## Ownership and Moves

+- Variables are in charge of freeing their own resources
+- Thats why resources can only have one owner
+- Prevents resources being released more than once
+- Note that not all variables own resources (e.g. references)
+- Assignments (let x=y) or passing function arguments by value (foo(x)) transfers the ownership

 +++
 <div class="twocolumn">
   <div>